co-cddo/api-catalogue/docs/getting_started.md

 ## About this project

-The API catalogue is a [Middleman site][middleman] which uses the [Tech Docs Template][tech-docs-template] to provide the layout and functionality such as the Table of Contents.
+The API catalogue is built with [Middleman][middleman], a static-site generator.

 Pages describing the APIs are generated dynamically from a CSV file located in the `data/inputs` directory.
 Content for other pages is based on Markdown files